shreyanshchordia/Graph_Algorithms/Lowest_Common_Ancestor/README.md

 Description :-

-Given a graph consisting of Nodes.We want to get the Lowest Common Ancestor of any two nodes of the graph, for several number of querries.
+Given a graph without cycle consisting of Nodes.We want to get the Lowest Common Ancestor of any two nodes of the graph, for several number of querries.
 Constraints:
 The number of nodes are upto 10^5.(1 based Indexing).